spiderpig1297/kfile-over-icmp/README.md

 _INSERT IMAGE HERE_

-Whenever the module identifies an outgoing ICMP-reply packet, it shoves the desired payload after the ICMP layer of the packet.
+So, whenever the module identifies an outgoing ICMP-reply packet, it shoves the desired payload after the ICMP layer of the packet.
 The method of injecting payload as a padding layer has several advantages:
 - __The data of both the ICMP requests and ICMP replies stays the same__, maintainig the RFC requirements and avoiding possible anomalies.
 - Since we are not updating the size of the packet in the IP header (`tot_len`), __one can almost certainly assume that no one will ever know that the payloads exists__.
-Most of the services or servers reads the _*tot_len*_ field to know how much data they need to read.
-It is important to note that advanced systems such as IDS/IPS or any other DPI (Deep Packet Inspection) systems will probably recognize that anomaly, but we can assume that we will not encounter them very often.
+Most of the services or servers reads the _*tot_len*_ field to know how much more data they need to read.
+Of course that advanced systems such as IDS/IPS or any other DPI (Deep Packet Inspection) systems will probably recognize that anomaly, but we can assume that we will not encounter them very often.
-- __The implementation is simpler__, needing only to add data and not to modify existing headers (except from the checksum).
+- __This implementation is simpler__, needing only to add data and not to modify existing headers (except from the checksum).